samueladamsonline/Lorti-UI-TBC/README.md

 Still a work in progress!

 If you find any bugs add me on discord, Chordsy#8773 or add a new "Issue" here on Github.

+Only remove the "-master" after the folder name.
+Leave the other dashes.